jklemm/py-dnd/README.md

 So, don't expect a 3D MMORPG, just console or 2d like a 'RPG Maker game' is a good sample!

 Ok, I know, it's suicide!
-But, I'm not rushed.
+I'm not in a hurry at all.

 First of all, I'm writing the specs of the project in the [Project Wiki](https://github.com/jklemm/py-dnd/wiki/)
 ## Requirements